The Critical Link Between Employee Engagement and Performance

 This slow rate of adoption exacerbates talent challenges for agencies, making it even more difficult to compete for talent, retain millennials and address an aging workforce.

-But the previous impediments for federal agencies and others to adopt performance management technology have been eliminated.
+But the previous impediments for federal agencies and others to adopt performance management technology has been eliminated.
 The key areas where performance management technology has evolved to make it viable for government agencies and others include:

 - Incremental: it’s no longer all or nothing – small steps with significant wins and outcomes can be achieved quickly, with data providing new operational and executive insights.

-- Security: systems that meet today’s stringent security requirements (including government’s) are now readily available.
+- Security: systems that meet today’s stringent security requirements (including governments) are now readily available.

 - Cloud: robust, cloud-based systems are now available.